 And if you’re not happy with it, simply adjust and adapt!

 Just because you set a budget doesn’t mean that your budget is set in stone.
 Altering your budget when your life changes or throws you a curveball is a perfectly acceptable thing to do.
-Job changes, moves, changes in your lifestyle; all of those are aspects that you need to consider when you’re looking for ways to cut expenses and spending.
+Job changes, moves, and changes in your lifestyle; all of those are aspects that you need to consider when you’re looking for ways to cut expenses and spending.

 Once you get a handle on that, you’ll start to see that cutting out any excess spending can be a great way to get back on track and ease into a healthier financial situation.